KrishnanSriram/FirstPSFunctionProj/README.md

 ### Create VM

+az vm create -g $resourceGroup -n autosyslinuxvm --image "UbuntuLTS" --admin-username "azureuser" --generate-ssh-keys

 ### Enable a port, if needed

+az vm open-port -g $resourceGroup -n autosyslinuxvm --port 80

 ### Invoke a script from Azure function

+az vm run-command invoke -g $resourceGroup -n $vm --command-id RunShellScript --scripts "{(apt-get update && apt-get install -y nginx) & } 2>/dev/null"

 ## Next

-What if we want to do the same functionality on a VM that is in a specific VNET, stay tuned
+What if we want to do the same functionality on a VM that is in a specific VNET?
+Stay tuned!!